 There are some services which the IBA have currently deemed to be sufficiently ‘tamper proof’ for them to provide a good and trusted basis of your route; SPOT tracks uploaded in real time to a central service, such as SPOTWALLA are currently trusted.
 These show your location every 5-10-15 minutes along your route and the location is stored centrally in a way which can then be presented to the IBA.

-SPOT tracks can also be generated by the cellphone apps, SWConnect (iOS) and Bubber GPS (Android).
+SPOT (like) tracks can also be generated by the cellphone apps, SWConnect (iOS) and Bubbler GPS (Android).
 These can also be contributed up to SPOTWALLA in real time, and so far (as of Mar 2018) these have been accepted and trusted as truthful respresentations by the IBA (proof of route).

 SPOT has the ability for you to push a custom message, even from the cellphone apps.
 This can be useful to mark special checkpoints and out-and-back turn-around points, especially if there is no receipt stop there.
 It can also be used to mark rest stops, and starting times; you can push custom messages to show when you stopped and when you re-started your ride (if needed).

-SPOT does not prove distance. – This still needs to be evaluated, worked out and proven.
+While SPOT tracks prove route, they do not prove distance. – This still needs to be evaluated, worked out and proven.

-SPOT can be viewed directly from the SPOTWALLA website – this is the only source which will be trusted.
+SPOT tracks can be viewed directly from the SPOTWALLA website using Trips – this is the only source which will be trusted.
 However, it can also be exported from SPOTWALLA.
-It’s reasonably trivial for a reviewer to have two windows open, side by side to check that the ‘imported version into google maps matches, exactly the SPOT track shown on the SPOTWALLA website’. – This is simple, it just takes a few minutes to review them side by side.
+It’s reasonably trivial for a reviewer to have two windows open, side by side to check that the ‘imported version into google maps matches, exactly the SPOT track shown on the SPOTWALLA website’. – This is reasonable simple, it takes a few minutes to review them side by side.

 If you do import your SPOT track into Google maps, then it can subsequently be used to show your route in more detail.
 You may at this point want to import your GPS track (just as supplemental content) into your GoogleMap, also provide your raw track file to the IBA so that they can eyeball it’s raw contents – there is enough stuff in a GPS generated track (if you know what you’re looking for) to know if it’s been generated on a GPS device, or whether it has come from route mapping software.